kickstarter/cfn-flow/README.md

 templates are transparently converted to JSON when uploaded to S3 for use in CloudFormation stacks.

-There are two modes for running `cfn-flow`: dev mode, and release mode.

 #### Use versions in nested stack template URLs

 `cfn-flow` works great with [nested stack